Cylinders in canonical del Pezzo fibrations

-Let $S$ be a Du Val del Pezzo surface over $\bC$ with $\rho _{\bC}(S)=1$ and of degree $d \in \{ 1,\dots ,6,8\}$, let $Y$ be an algebraic variety over $\bC$ and let $X$ be the direct product $S \times Y$.
+Let $S$ be a Du Val del Pezzo surface of Picard rank one with degree $d \in \{ 1,\dots ,6,8\}$ over $\bC$ such that ${\rm Sing}(S) \not= \emptyset$, let $Y$ be an algebraic variety over $\bC$ and let $X$ be the direct product $S \times Y$.
 Then the second projection $f:X \to Y$ is a canonical del Pezzo fibration of degree $d$.
 Let $X_{\eta}$ be the generic fiber of $f$.
 For simplicity, put $k := \bC (Y)$.
-Then, any $(-1)$-curve and $(-2)$-curve on $X_{\eta ,\kc}$ are defined over $k$ respectively.
-Therefore, $f$ does not admit a vertical cylinder if only and if $d=1$ and $X_{\eta}$ allows only singular points of $A_1$, $A_2$, $A_3$ or $D_4$-types by Theorems \ref{main(1-1)}, \ref{main(1-2)} and \ref{main(1-3)}.
-This condition is actually equivalent to the condition that $S$ does not contain a cylinder (see {\cite[Theorem 1.6]{Bel17}}). \end{eg} \begin{eg} Let $\sO$ be a discrete valuation ring of the rational function field $\bC (t)$ such that the maximal ideal of $\sO$ is generated by $t$ and let $X$ be the $3$-fold variety over $\bC$ defined by:
+Then all $(-1)$-curves and $(-2)$-curves on $X_{\eta ,\kc}$ are defined over $k$.
+Therefore, $f$ does not admit any vertical cylinder if and only if $d=1$ and $X_{\eta ,\kc}$ allows only singular points of types $A_1$, $A_2$, $A_3$ or $D_4$ by Theorems \ref{main(1-1)}, \ref{main(1-2)} and \ref{main(1-3)}.
+This condition is actually equivalent to the condition that $S$ does not contain a cylinder (see {\cite[Theorem 1.6]{Bel17}}). \end{eg} \begin{eg} Let $\sO$ be a discrete valuation ring of the rational function field $\bC (t)$ such that the maximal ideal of $\sO$ is generated by $t$, and let $X$ be the $3$-fold variety defined by: